 □ [6 Points] Suppose nodes A and B are on the same 10 Mbps Ethernet bus, and the propagation delay between the two nodes is 325-bit times.
-Suppose node A begins transmitting a frame and, before it finishes, node B begins transmitting a frame.
+Node A begins transmitting a frame, and node B begins transmitting a frame before it finishes.
 Can A finish transmitting before it detects that B has transmitted?
 Why or why not?
 In the worst case, when does B's signal reach A?
 (Minimum frame size is 512+64 bits).